D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 * mpl_toolkits
 * f90nml

-Below is a brief step-by-step tutorial on how to visualize FIDASIM inputs inside an example directory `/u/garciaav/test` with runid `330LT` and `LHD`.
+Below is a brief step-by-step tutorial on how to visualize FIDASIM inputs inside an example directory `/u/garciaav/test` with run ID `330LT` and `LHD`.

-To plot all of your inputs (plasma, fields, distribution function and geometry) execute:
+The simplest command will plot of your inputs (plasma, fields, distribution function and geometry):
 ```bash
 plot_inputs /u/garciaav/test/ 330LT
 ```

+If you are interested in being more specific, then use optional arguments `-p`, `-f`, `-d` or `-g`.
 Plotting the plasma from the equilibrium file:
 ```bash
 plot_inputs /u/garciaav/test/ 330LT -p